CantisW/discord-economy-bot/README.md

 settings.json are bot settings.
 Put your prefix and bot token here.

+server.js is the API app.
+(Scroll down for more info)

 # To Use

-Open Visual Studio Code or similar.
+* Open Visual Studio Code or similar.

-Open terminal.
+* Open terminal.

-Type in "node ." on index.js without quotes.
+* Type in "node ." on index.js without quotes.

 Enjoy!
 Make sure it is set up and you have node.js and discord.js.

+# API Setup

+To use the API (if you need to access blockchain or user data via HTTP), you need to install Express and Concurrently. **PLease make a package.json first using `npm init`!**
+Open terminal and type in:

+`npm install express --save`
+then
+`npm install concurrently --save`

+In your newly created package.json, replace "dev" under "scripts" with the following:

+`"dev": "concurrently \"node .\" \"node server.js" `

+Now you can start both your API and bot using `npm start dev`.
+Don't forget to forward to port 3000 (or whatever you set it to in the server.js).

+Enjoy!